hashicorp/terraform/website/docs/backends/types/azurerm.html.md

 **Kind: Standard (with state locking)**

-Stores the state as a given key in a given bucket on [Microsoft Azure Storage](https://azure.microsoft.com/en-us/documentation/articles/storage-introduction/).
+Stores the state as a given key in a given blob container on [Microsoft Azure Storage](https://azure.microsoft.com/en-us/documentation/articles/storage-introduction/).
+This backend also supports state locking and consistency checking via native capabilities of Microsoft Azure Storage.

 ## Example Configuration